-Honestly, I swear the prospect of entertaining someone else’s child in your own home is as nerve racking as any first date.
-Yes, I have play date nerves.
+Honestly, I swear the prospect of entertaining someone else’s child in your own home is as nerve-racking as any first date.
+Yes, I have first playdate nerves.

 It’s enough to make any mother need a sip of her ‘special juice’ as soon as the sun reaches its height.

-Then there’s the fact that most of the remaining toys are more suited to babies, we have no complete jigsaws, whole crayons or pencils with lead and most dressing up clothes are for Halloween (big event in this house).
+Then there’s the fact that most of the remaining toys are more suited to babies, we have no complete jigsaws, whole crayons or pencils with lead and most dressing up clothes are for Halloween (a big event in this house).

 Am I supposed to answer the door resembling Sienna Miller when my natural look is closer to Dot Cotton?

 You’re always conscious of the fact that the friendships your kids make now could last a lifetime and, by default, so could your relationship with their parents.
 That’s the thing that makes it ever so slightly stressful!

 I’m very aware that it’s a parent’s responsibility to help their kids build a strong social network.
 It’s the old ‘independence v ‘fitting in” debate.